Written by Deepthi Balasunder and published on 30 September 2021.

 Wondering how to keep your little ones entertained?
 Here are 20 fun activity ideas that are perfect for young children.
 Give these a go-to to liven your family time!

 Happiness is homemade!
 So, while you are at home together, indulge in some fun activities as a family.
 It could be one or a combination of different activities that we have curated for you.
 Watch time fly by as you create memories of a lifetime!

-1. Walk the line: Put on some music, and all of you can take turns to walk one-foot-over-the-other across a straight line of duct tape.
-Make the game more challenging by trying to walk backwards or trying to balance with one foot on the line!
+1. Walk the line: Put on some music, and all of you can take turns to walk one foot over the other across a straight line of duct tape.
+Make the game more challenging by trying to walk backward or trying to balance with one foot on the line!

 3. Bond over photos: Pull out old family albums or your child's baby albums and look through the memories together.
 Recollect stories and fondly narrate them to your child.
 Some hilarious ones are sure to jump out.
 Have a hearty laugh together!